FederatedAI/KubeFATE/docker-deploy/README.md

 **Note:** Before running the below commands, all target hosts must

-* allow password-less SSH access with SSH key;
+* allow password-less SSH access with SSH key (Otherwise we will need to enter the password for each host for multiple times).
 * meet the requirements specified in [Prerequisites](#Prerequisites).

 To deploy FATE to all configured target hosts, use the below command: